-Technologically, WIFI connectivity at North Balgowlah presented challenges that impede natural workflow and productivity in the classroom, with administration, and some communication with external parties.
-These concerns are currently being addressed.
+Technologically, Wi-Fi connectivity at North Balgowlah presented challenges which prevented natural workflow and productivity in the classroom and with administration and communication.
+The introduction of connection using the NBN largely addressed these challenges, though further support is required to reduce the amount of connectivity interruption.